J-Ramalho/industRial/docs/12_glossary.md

 **part-to-part:** the variability due to different parts.
 Ideally, very little should be due to repeatability and reproducibility.
 Differences between parts should account for most of the variability (when the %Contribution from part-to-part variation is high, the measurement system can reliably distinguish between parts).

 The sum of the individual variance components equals the total variation.

+**Accuracy/Uncertainty:** Combination of precision and trueness.
+In the ISO 5725 both terms are equivalent.

+**Precision:** Combination of repeatability and reproducibility

+**Trueness:** difference between the mean of many measurements and the reference value.
+In ISO 5725 the term bias has been replaced by trueness.

 ## DOE